CptWesley/NewWorldMinimap/README.md

 - Different interpolation and extrapolation modes for smoother movement on map (linear, cosine, none).
 - Seperately configureable zoom level for towns.
 - View live location of friends.
+- GPS that points you to a marker following known roads.
 - Localisation
   - English (Complete)
   - Italian (Complete)